streamr-dev/streamr-spark-integrations/scala-spark/README.md

-# Streamr integrations with Scala to Spark SQL / Structured streaming via kafka and file streaming
+# Streamr integrations in Scala to Spark Streaming, Spark SQL and Structured streaming via kafka and file streaming

 ## Direct integrations
 The current example is done with the first version of Streamr's client so we have to work around with some issues still present.
 Firstly, SBT is unable to download the library from maven so you have to make a /lib directory and put the Streamr client's .jar file inside it.
 The .jar file can be found inside this project's /lib directory.
 For some IDE's such as Intellij IDEA you also need to specify .jar dependency in the project settings.
+You also need to do this for SBT before you package the source code in to a .jar file.

 Before running spark you first need to create a .jar file of the project with: